peidevs/Talk_OpenData/Outline.md

     * Kerry did the best he could, given the cards he was dealt: a PDF.
     * How do we know the result is correct?
 How can we leverage Kerry's work?
 * I took 2 hours to liberate the PDF to a simple comma-separated-value file (CSV).
-    * Now it can be imported into a spreadsheet.
-We can write programs against it, and so on.
+    * Now it can be imported into a spreadsheet; calculating the sum is trivial and democratized.
+    * Finding min/max/average is easy.
+Further, we can write programs against it: a Google Map mash-up, perhaps.
+Who knows?
-    * We are only limited by our imagination, not by the technology.
+    * With liberated data, we are only limited by our imagination, not by the technology.
 * Three essential elements of Open Data:
     * accessible (online, non-proprietary format)
     * machine readable (PDF is evil)